zaufi/kate-cpp-helper-plugin/README.md

 * Add option(s) to include/exclude files from completion list
 * Issue a warning if /proc/sys/fs/inotify/max_user_watches is not high enough

 Changes
 =======

 Version 0.5
 -----------

-* add an action to switch between header and implementation file, just like an official "Open Header" plugin but smarter ;-) See details above.
+* add an action to switch between header and implementation file, just like an official *Open Header* plugin but smarter ;-) See details above.

 Version 0.4.5